syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Markups.md

 documentation: ug
 ---

-# Text Markup Annotations
+# Text Markup Annotations in .NET MAUI PDF Viewer (SfPdfViewer)

 The text markup annotations feature of `SfPdfViewer` allows you to add, remove and modify text markups in the PDF document.
 This is useful for making corrections or emphasizing important texts in the document.
 This section will go through the various types and functions available in PDF Viewer for working with text markup annotations.

-## Types of Text Markups
+## Types of text markups

 The following text markup annotation types are now available in the PDF Viewer.